RahulGanapathy/ObeSense-Streamlit/README.md

 **Description:**
 ObeSense is a predictive model built using RandomForestClassifier to classify obesity levels into five categories: "Underweight", "Normal Weight", "Obesity Level 1", "Obesity Level 2", and "Obesity Level 3".
 This project integrates a Streamlit application for serving predictions.
 Additionally, the application is containerized using Docker for easy deployment and management.

+It is recommended to use Python version 3.11.9

 **Getting Started:**

 **Clone the Repository:**